 Roofers:

-The Minimum wage for roofers (helpers and journeymen) The minimum wage will increase on January 1st.
-Unskilled workers will then receive at least €14,96 (instead of the current €14,35).
+The Minimum wage for roofers (helpers and journeymen) The minimum wage increased on January 1st.
+Unskilled workers now receive at least €14,96 (instead of the previous €14,35).
 For skilled workers, the minimum wage will increase in three stages: to €16,60 from 2026, to €17,10 from 2027, and to €17,60 from 2028.
 Read more about it > here!

 Germany ticket:

-The price of the Germany Ticket is increasing from 58 euros to 63 euros per month.
+The price for the Germany Ticket is now €63 per month (instead of €58).
 The new price was jointly decided by the federal and state transport ministers.

 Germany tickets for trainees